Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: CNOT-Circuit Synthesis: Depth Reduction Without Ancillae

-\end{lemma} \begin{proof} By Bunch and Hopcroft~\cite{LUdecom}, we can factorize, in time $\widetilde O(n^\omega)$, $\Pmat\Mmat=\Lmat\Umat$, where $\Pmat$ is a permutation matrix, and $\Lmat,\Umat$ are, respectively, lower and upper triangular matrices.
-Besides, it follows a result from Moore and Nilsson~\cite{moore2001parallel} that any permutation matrix $\Pmat$ can be decomposed into six parallel row-elimination matrices. \lem{lem:noancillaMatrix} then follows from the claim below, as we can handle lower triangular matrices similarly. \end{proof}
+\end{lemma} \begin{proof} First, by Bunch and Hopcroft~\cite{LUdecom}, we can factorize, in time $\widetilde O(n^\omega)$, $\Pmat\Mmat=\Lmat\Umat$, where (1) $\Pmat$ is a permutation matrix, and (2) $\Lmat$ and $\Umat$ are, respectively, lower and upper triangular matrices.

+Next, it follows a result from Moore and Nilsson~\cite{moore2001parallel} that any permutation matrix $\Pmat$ can be decomposed into six parallel row-elimination matrices.
+Thus, \Cref{lem:noancillaMatrix} follows from the technical lemma below on the low-depth parallel-row-elimination factorization of triangular matrices. \end{proof}